 Muscle-related adverse events due to medicine occur more often in real life than they do in clinical trials.
 Any tests of statin efficacy include myopathy and other muscle problems as results which are monitored.
 Patients are typically not accepted to these trials if they have prior muscle problems or pain.
 The negative effects of statins on muscles may be more common in individuals with prior muscle issues, and this could explain why these side effects show up more frequently in real life than they do in controlled tests.
 Statin usage may also uncover pre-existing muscle disorders which the patient was not aware of.

 How statins cause muscle problems is not fully understood.
 Lower levels of cholesterol between the cells could cause membrane problems.
-Stains directly interfere in the synthesis of mevalonate; the metabolites of mevalonic acid include terpenoids which are important in intracellular signaling.
+Statins directly interfere in the synthesis of mevalonate; the metabolites of mevalonic acid include terpenoids which are important in intracellular signaling.
 Less terpenoids may result in an degraded ability of the cells in the muscle fibers to stick together.
 If this sounds unclear, it is.
-And the fact that muscle degradation is less common in clinical trials of drugs than in the real world makes it hard to figure out.

 The people who experience muscle pain on statins often have the same symptoms on other cholesterol-lowering therapies.
 This suggests that the adverse effects are not reactions to the statin drugs, but to a reduction in lipid levels at certain places in the muscle tissue.
 Statin-induced myopathy may therefore be classified as a metabolic disease rather than a side effect.
 Research in this area is ongoing.